Karthi1311/Monad-MCP-Madness/README.md

-# Monad Testnet MCP Server
+# Intelligent Monad Testnet MCP Server

-This project provides a Model Context Protocol (MCP) server that allows AI assistants like Claude or Cursor to interact with the Monad Testnet blockchain.
-You can use it to perform actions like checking balances, deploying contracts, interacting with tokens, and more, directly through your AI assistant.
+This project provides an enhanced Model Context Protocol (MCP) server that allows AI assistants like Claude or Cursor to interact with the Monad Testnet blockchain.
+The server includes a knowledge base system that makes it more intelligent, lightweight, and trustworthy.

+## Features

+- **Knowledge Base System**: Stores contract templates, error solutions, and trust information in a single file
+- **Intelligent Error Handling**: Provides specific solutions for common errors
+- **Template-Based Deployment**: Deploy contracts from pre-defined templates with customization
+- **Trust Verification**: Includes tools to help Claude trust the MCP server
+- **Comprehensive Blockchain Tools**: Interact with the Monad Testnet for balance checks, contract deployment, token transfers, and more

 ## Setup